 – “Last weekend gone for a one day tour to Mahabalipuram / Mamallapuram, an UNESCO Heritage Site, 7th Century Built monuments & temples.
 It was wonderfully organized by KeyTerns team Srini and Balaji.
 The trip was curated by Vijay, a young Archaeologist, who explained the Pallava kingdom history in-depth in an awesome way.
 Even though I have been to Mahabalipuram / Mamallapuram earlier, But this trip was quite different.
 It was highly informative and so entertaining, learned loads of historical information about the Pallava kingdom, Mythology and their mind-blowing architectural style.
 Thanks and kudos to Keyterns team.” – Bala (http://casualwalker.com/pallava-kingdoms-mahabalipuram-mamallapuram-tour/)

 About KeyTerns: KeyTerns is a thematic group travel designer & an organizer in Nature & Offbeat, Heritage & Culture and Spiritual & Wellbeing for the like minded.
 We also do personalized / corporate / educational travel.

 Inspired by: KeyTerns derives its name from super bird “Arctic Tern” that travels from Arctic to Antarctica covering around 90,000 km per year.
-In its lifetime, it travels 24 Lacs KM, which is equivalent to 3 times traveling to Moon and coming back.

 #Kanchi, #Heritage, #Culture, #Archaeologist, #Pallava, #Silk, #Rockcut